A Complete Guide to General and Specific Licenses

 How to check OFAC license?

-The verification of an OFAC license depends on its type.
-There are two main types of licenses, and the methods of their verification differ.
-General License.
-This is a public authorization that applies to an indefinite number of persons and allows standard types of operations.
+- General License: This is a public authorization that applies to an indefinite number of persons and allows standard types of operations.
 To verify the existence and terms of a general license, it is necessary to: Go to the official OFAC website in the “Sanctions Programs and Country Information” section.
 Select the sanctions program of interest (for example, related to Russia or Iran).
 On the program’s page, find the “General Licenses” section and review the PDF documents published there.
 The text of each license clearly specifies the permitted actions, conditions, restrictions, and validity periods.

 What are two types of license used by OFAC?